cesarolea/anvil-lein-template/README.md

 ## Usage

-The purpose of this template is to getting you started with ClojureScript as soon as possible.
-As a result it doesn't have any features or optional libraries.
+The purpose of this template is to get you started with ClojureScript as soon as possible.
+As a result it has very few extra features or options beyond ClojureScript and Figwheel.

 There are some aliases defined:

 - `lein fig-dev` will start the fighweel REPL at `localhost:9500` but it won't start your browser by default.
 So you need to manually navigate to `localhost:9500` so that figwheel connects and the REPL is made available.
 - `lein fig-prod` will compile the project with all optimizations turned on and generate a single JS file, suitable for production use.

+### Options
+- `+docker` generates a `Dockerfile` and suitable `docker-compose.yml` to run the project in a Docker container, while keeping the ability to connect to the REPL and a working Figwheel.

 ### Development workflow